x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 ### Change room mailbox properties

-After you create a room mailbox, you can make changes and set additional properties by using the Exchange Admin Center or Exchange PowerShell.
+After you create a room mailbox, you can make changes and set additional properties by using the Exchange admin center or Exchange PowerShell.

-#### Use the Exchange Admin Center to change room mailbox properties
+#### Use the Exchange admin center to change room mailbox properties

-1. In the Exchange Admin Center, navigate to **Recipients** \> **Resources**.
+1. In the Exchange admin center, navigate to **Recipients** \> **Resources**.

 2. In the list of resource mailboxes, click the room mailbox that you want to change the properties for, and then click **Edit**![Edit icon](../media/ITPro_EAC_EditIcon.gif).